shakes76/PatternAnalysis-2024/recognition/s4644501_VQVAE2/README.md

 The following are reconstruction samples from the training execution.
 The top images represent the input image and the bottom represent the reconstruction.

-By the final epoch the reconstructed images closely resemble the input images, providing a visual confirmation of strong performance.
+By the final epoch the reconstructed images closely resemble the input images, providing a visual confirmation of model performance.

 <center> <i> Epoch 1 </i> </center>